liangjlgit/Supporting_data_for_protists_habitats/README.md

-# Data_and_additional_spreadsheets_for_protists_habitats
+# Data_and_supplementary_tables_for_protists_habitats
-Data and additional spreadsheets for protists habitats for "Habitat-dependent diversity, functional composition, community assembly, and multitrophic network of soil protists"
+Data and supplementary tables for protists habitats for "Habitat-dependent diversity, functional composition, community assembly, and multitrophic network of soil protists"